 - Grey gum (eucalyptus propinqua) – the spongy bark of this species makes it easy to see how frequently wildlife are using them.

-- Scribbly gum (eucalyptus racemosa) – this attractive, smooth-barked tree, which can grow to 30 meters, has little scribbles on the trunk caused by moth larvae.
+- Scribbly gum (eucalyptus racemosa) – this attractive, smooth-barked tree, which can grow to 30 metres, has little scribbles on the trunk caused by moth larvae.

-- Queensland blue gum (eucalyptus tereticornis) – this very large tree (up to 50 meters) is fast growing and provides habitat for many more species.
+- Queensland blue gum (eucalyptus tereticornis) – this very large tree (up to 50 metres) is fast growing and provides habitat for many more species.

 Other Redlands tree species that koala will regularly feed on include:

 - Spotted gum (corymbia. citriodora)

 - Broad-leaf red ironbark (eucalyptus fibrosa)

 - Red stringybark (eucalyptus resinifera)